DJviolin/LEMP/README.md

 Work in progress!

+## Prerequisites

+1. Your VM needs at least 1GB of Ram, otherwise MariaDB install will throw an error.
+2. In virtual machines use fixed size disks to avoid problems.

 ## Usage

 1. Clone this repo into your `/home/core/work/lemp` folder on your CoreOS host (this environment works with other local folders / linux OS, but in this case you have to manually adjust every single local folder which are hardcoded into the scripts).